 - Ronald Reagan Washington National Airport

 - Salt Lake City International Airport

 - Jacksonville International Airport

 - Pittsburgh International Airport

 Tech that help take the stress out of flying

 Of course, no airport can fully guarantee a great experience.
-Delays, missed connections, cancellations, crowded terminals, and bad food will make even the best airports a miserable place.
-Should you find yourself in these situations, here is what to do if your flight is delayed or canceled, and here are a few tips and gear that can help you de-stress.
+Delays, missed connections, cancellations, crowded terminals, and bad food will make even the best airport a miserable place.
+Should you find yourself in these situations, here is what to do if your flight is delayed or canceled, and here are a few tips and gear that can help reduce your stress.

 - Airport code word aims to save marriage proposals from nosy X-ray machines